newday0609/API-Design/README.md

 **By default, we will assume that the vast majority of APIs we produce for the consumption of other teams, partners, or the public are REST based and will adhere to the following principles.**

 If you are producing APIs for your specific application only (for example, a Backend-for-Frontend API), it's acceptible to deviate from these standards to serve your applications needs, however, any API that doesn't meet the standards here shall **never** be used for any other purpose.

+## What is an API?

+There's repeated confusion around the terms "API" and "Endpoint" when we're talking about RESTful APIs.
+For the sake of this guide, and for further discussions, the following is true:

+- An `API` is a set of endpoints that are exposed over HTTP.
+- An `API` is made up of one logical, deployable unit of code (a Functions App, a Web App, or a container serving HTTP traffic).
+- An `Endpoint` is an individual HTTP Route that is exposed by an API.
+One `API` can contain one or more `endpoints`.
+- Each `API` contains representations of one or more entities.
+- Each `API` exposes a `Health Check` endpoint on `/health`, and an `OpenAPI` specification on either `/swagger.json` or `/openapi.json`.

 ## Principles